-We have suspended our online booking service and are not offering routine booked appointments until further notice.
+We have suspended our online booking service and are not offering routine face to face booked appointments until further notice.
 We are now offering telephone and video consultations instead.
 If you feel you need to see or speak to a doctor please phone the surgery on the usual number (contact details).
 A member of our experienced reception staff will take your contact details and will ask some questions regarding why you want to speak to the doctor.
 This information helps us prioritise patients who need urgent medical attention.
 A member of our practice team will then phone you back.
 You will be offered an appointment with a doctor if required.

 How do I order and collect my repeat prescriptions?

 Please use the dedicated phone line (contact details) to order your repeat prescriptions or the online service.
-Due to high demand this line can be very busy.
+Due to high demand this line can be very busy, particularly on a Monday.
 Thank you in advance for your patience with this.
 When you phone the repeat line you will be asked to nominate a preferred pharmacy, if using online services please use the comment box to indicate your preference.
 You can then collect your prescription there 72 hours later.
 We are asking that you allow extra time before collecting your prescriptions due to the extra pressures on all services.

 Should I continue to take my immunosuppressant/biological therapy?

 Please see the below links for further guidance on this: